Clearer food labels might help with healthy food choice: study

 Participants were asked how healthy they thought different products were, including how much fat, for example, was in one serving.
 They then compared types of chips or frozen meals to determine which was healthier.

 Currently, manufacturers are given a lot of leeway when it comes to deciding how much a serving size is, according to Gina Mohr, a marketing researcher from Colorado State University in Fort Collins, who didn't contribute to the study.

 To make products appear healthier, some companies have started increasing the number of servings listed per container, thus lowering the number of calories per serving.
 All of that adds to consumers' confusion, she said.

-Researchers warned that it's still not known whether clearer nutrition facts would change what people choose to buy or eat, and it's also unclear if and when the FDA might issue changes to labelling requirements.
+Researchers warned that it's still not known whether clearer nutrition facts would change what people choose to buy or eat, and it's also unclear if and when the FDA might issue changes to labeling requirements.